 If you pay for nothing else in your publishing process, invest a little money, and pay for a professional book cover designer.

-This is a must if you are publishing a print on demand paperback version of your book.
+This is a must if you want to publish a print-on-demand paperback version of your book.

 3. A rushed book description